⭐ Serving Fort Smith & Sebastian County · 2026

 By week 12, the Fort Smith patient pattern

-• Smaller portions feel natural
+• Smaller portions may feel easier

 Active person enjoying healthy lifestyle after weight loss with tirzepatide